The Las Vegas Strip

 Unlike outdoor attractions, this is fully climate-controlled, making it one of the easiest experiences to include during extreme heat or colder evenings.
 It also serves as a free alternative to ticketed indoor attractions for visitors looking for a quick, visually engaging stop.

-This experience works best for visitors looking for a quick, visually engaging indoor stop rather than a major planned attraction.
+This works best for visitors looking for a quick, visually engaging indoor stop rather than a major planned attraction.

 Who It’s Best For